Jentezen Franklin

 Jentezen Franklin is an American evangelical pastor, author, and televangelist.
-He is the senior pastor of Free Chapel, a multi-site church based in Gainesville, Georgia and author of Right People, Right Place, Right Plan; Fasting; Fear Fighters and The Spirit of Python.
-His messages influence generations through modern day technology and digital media, his televised broadcast, Kingdom Connection, and outreaches that put God’s love and compassion into action.
-Jentezen is also a New York Times bestselling author who speaks at conferences worldwide.
-He and his wife, Cherise, live in Gainesville, Georgia, and have five children and four grandchildren.
+He is the senior pastor of Free Chapel, a multi-site church based in Gainesville, Georgia, and author of Right People, Right Place, Right Plan; Fasting; Fear Fighters and The Spirit of Python.

 Ministry

 On his way to a musical career as a saxophone player Franklin became an evangelist.
 After Roy Wellborn, senior pastor of Free Chapel, died in 1989, Franklin was installed as pastor of Free Chapel.
 At the time, Free Chapel was a small congregation of 300 people.
-In 2004 the church moved to a new location which has a 3,000-seat auditorium.
+In 2004 the church moved to a new location which had a 3,000-seat auditorium.
+As of 2023, Free Chapel is a megachurch with multiple campuses across the Southern United States.
+The ministry is based on prayer and biblical values and the defense of the Judeo-Christian heritage.

+Jentezen has written over a dozen books.
+His close friend, Pastor Tommy Tenney, wrote the foreword Jentezen's 2007 best seller Fasting: Opening the door to a deeper, more intimate, more powerful relationship with God.

 Personal life

 Franklin and his wife Cherise married in September 1987.
+They have five children.